ArtofBugs/Nonograms/README.md

 the folder the puzzle is in (currently, this will be gnonograms, qnonograms, or webpbn). mikix also has puzzle generators that you can use.

-If you'd like to make your own puzzle, create a .non file and follow the format provided in the FORMAT.md file in mikix's nonogram-db repository.
+If you'd like to make your own puzzle, create a text file with the .non file ending and follow the format provided in the FORMAT.md file in mikix's nonogram-db repository.

 ***************